robseb/rsyocto/README.md

 <br>

 # Getting started tutorial
-The entries guide in the usege and the development of rsyocto applications in parted in following levels.
+The entries guide in the usege and the development of rsyocto applications is parted in following levels:

 | Level | Objective | Guide
 |:--|:--|:--|